 Windy Hollow Books – OPEN.
 This is an independent publisher based in Melbourne.
 They publish high quality, literary books for children.

 Wombat Books – OPEN.
 They are looking for middle fiction, early readers and picture books.
-You need to read some of their titles before submitting – they will ask you which ones.
+There is a very informative video on their website that explains the types of manuscripts they are looking for.

 - Submissions: They require a detailed cover letter (see their website) and full manuscript submitted via their online from.